realworldocaml/craml/README.md

-## craml: A CRAM-testing framework for testing shell scripts
+## craml: a tool for testing command-line applications

 CRAM is a is functional testing framework for command line applications. `craml` is freely inspired by the [Python